-B. Faculty The institution has a sufficient number of faculty members to fulfill its mission and operate its programs.
-YES Each faculty member possesses: 2. at least a high school diploma (or equivalent), YE 3. expertise in the area of responsibility that is actively maintained, YE 4. a record of performance that reflects work-based standards as interpreted by the institution, and YE 5. additional requirements established for faculty members by the institution's governing board and/or state regulatory agencies. ΥE 6.
+1. The institution has a sufficient number of faculty members to fulfill its mission and operate its programs.
+YES Each faculty member possesses: 2. at least a high school diploma (or equivalent), YES 3. expertise in the area of responsibility that is actively maintained, YES 4. additional requirements established for faculty members by the institution's governing board and/or state regulatory agencies.
+YES 5.
 Faculty members who teach general education courses in associate degree programs hold a minimum of a bachelor's degree with 15 semester hours or 23 quarter hours in the teaching discipline with a grade of at least a 'C' in these courses.
-N 7.
+NA 6.
 Faculty members who teach technical courses in associate degree programs have a minimum of an associate degree in an area that is related to the technical courses they teach.
 (In exceptional cases, evidence of documented work experience and skills in the technical field may be considered instead of formal academic requirements.)
-N 8.
-For all coursework delivered via distance education: Faculty delivering instruction in a distance education format are full-time, part-time, or adjunct employees of the institution.
-N 9.
-For all coursework delivered via distance education: The institution provides training for faculty who use technology in distance education courses and programs.
-N 10.
+NA 7.
+For all coursework delivered via distance education or hybrid: Faculty delivering instruction in a distance education or hybrid format are employees of the institution.
+YES 8.
+For all coursework delivered via distance education or hybrid: The institution provides training for faculty who use technology in distance education or hybrid courses and programs.
+YES 9.
 The institution plans, provides, supports, and annually documents professional growth opportunities for and participation by all faculty members.
-YE 11.
-Each full-time and part-time faculty member responsible for delivering instruction on a regular and ongoing basis in a technical field maintains external contact with employers in the technical field in addition to any occupational advisory committee involvement.
-YE
+YES 10.
+Each full-time and part-time faculty member responsible for delivering instruction on a regular and ongoing basis in a technical field maintains contact with employers in the technical field to stay current with industry trends in addition to any occupational advisory committee involvement.
+YES